hiremasa/ytps/README.md

 <img src="https://user-images.githubusercontent.com/61959411/149708121-08d4a241-45ae-4f98-8e27-f2730127de84.png" width="700px">

 <a name="Practice for GLS on a new sector"></a>
+# 2. Practice for new sector
-# 2.1 Practice for executeing GLS on new sector
+## 2.1 Practice for executeing GLS on new sector
 This section supposes that it takses TIC number and returns P_max, P_rot, and Light Curve Figures like below.

 1. Firstly, download target text file from the [official web site](https://tess.mit.edu/observations/target-lists/).
 Note: You are supposed to be in the ```scr/``` directory.
 Here is the example of downloading text file of sector 45 with 120 seconds cadence.